Neosho, Missouri: Other noteworthy events

-Geography and climate

 Geography

 Neosho is in south central Newton County approximately 15 miles south-southeast of Joplin.
 It is at the intersection of US routes 60 and 71.

 According to the United States Census Bureau, the city has a total area of 15.75 sqmi, of which 15.73 sqmi is land and 0.02 sqmi is water.

 Neosho is noted for numerous springs including:

 Big Spring

 Also known historically as Clark Spring, Big Spring is Neosho's largest spring and is located near the historic downtown in the city's main park, Big Spring Park.
 This spring issues at the base of a high bluff of Mississippian limestone from a series of cavernous openings developed along a bedding plane, and flows through the city park.

 Bell's Iron Spring

 Also known as historically as Walbridge Spring, located 900 ft east of the Big Spring and a block east of the courthouse square, Bell's Iron Spring played an important role in Neosho's development.
 Originally rising in the valley and capable of supplying a city of 50,000 people, though hidden from view for many years, this spring is currently the focus of an ongoing restoration project, which includes plans to re-expose the spring and redevelop the surrounding property as a public historic park.
 Due to the recent discovery of the presence of endangered Ozark cave fish in the spring, the city is working closely with Missouri Department of Conservation and the U.S. Fish and Wildlife Service.